Panic Button (2011 film): Release

 The film has been screened at the London FrightFest Film Festival and at the Cannes Film Festival.
 Panic Button was released onto DVD and Blu-ray on 7 November 2011.

 Reception

 Critical reception for the film was mixed.
-HorrorNews.net said the film was "damn scary".
 Dread Central criticized the movie's "undercooked climax and frankly preposterous final scene", but praised the film's acting and directing.
 Bloody Disgusting called the movie "a lame cyber-bullying metaphor disguised as a mildly diverting Brit B-flick."